Transcribe.so vs NoteGPT: Beyond a YouTube Transcript Generator

 Is Transcribe.so free like NoteGPT?

-Transcribe.so uses a pay-per-minute model.
+Transcribe.so uses flat unlimited pricing (premium models pay-as-you-go).
 NoteGPT is free for basic usage.
 The trade-off is accuracy and depth: for casual learners, NoteGPT is fine; for ongoing study, Transcribe.so is built for the job.

 Stop scrubbing through long lectures.
 Paste a YouTube link or upload a recording at transcribe.so, ask a question, and jump to the exact answer.